EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Method

 \section{Method}

-The primary motivation behind {\tool} is to enable LLM-based agents to continuously accumulate and leverage knowledge from past repair experiences, thereby improving their effectiveness and efficiency in addressing new software issues.
 As illustrated in Figure~\ref{fig:overview}, {\tool} is built upon two key modules: the Program Repair Module and the Memory Module.
 The program repair module comprises a test agent and a patch agent, which collaboratively perform three essential tasks: test generation, patch generation, and patch validation.
 Once the program repair module processes an issue, the memory module captures the corresponding repair trajectory, extracting concrete demonstrations and summarizing high-level repair insights.
 These are stored in episodic memory and semantic memory, respectively.
 In subsequent repairs, {\tool} dynamically retrieves relevant demonstrations and insights to inform and enhance its repair strategies for new issues.
 In this section, we first present the end-to-end workflow of {\tool}, followed by a detailed illustration of its two core modules.